 The EU AI Act extensively regulates general purpose AI (GPAI), such as GenAI.
 This article explains how the EU classifies its risks and what obligations providers and integrators need to meet.

 The EU AI Act emerges as a pivotal legislation as it tries to regulate a technology that is rapidly advancing in its capabilities lately - and with it potential risks and harms.
 Initially, the 2021 proposal by the European Commission did not specifically address general purpose AI (GPAI) systems, like GenAI.
 However, recognizing the leaps in generative and foundation models, the Act was revised in late 2022 to encapsulate stringent rules for GPAI systems.
 This inclusion, met with broad endorsement from the European Parliament, underscored the trilogue negotiations.
 Yet, the GPAI regulation's stringent nature and technology-focused approach, instead of the original application-focused approach, elicited mixed reactions, notably from key EU Member States such as France, Germany, and Italy.
-In early 2024, all negotiating parties agreed upon the AI Act, including extensive regulations for GPAI systems akin to those of high-risk AI systems.
+In early 2024, all negotiating parties agreed upon the EU AI Act, including extensive regulations for GPAI models akin to those of high-risk AI systems.
+These rules have applied since 2 August 2025.
+The Act was subsequently amended by the Digital Omnibus on AI, Regulation (EU) 2026/1744, in force since 27 July 2026.

-This article breaks down how the EU classifies the risks of GPAI models, as well as what responsibilities both model providers, e.g. OpenAI, Aleph Alpha, Mistral or those who modify models of such providers, and integrators, e.g. a finance company leveraging OpenAI’s GPT-4 for a customer-facing chatbot, have.
+This article breaks down how the EU classifies the risks of GPAI models, as well as what responsibilities both model providers, e.g. OpenAI, Anthropic, Mistral or those who modify models of such providers, and integrators, e.g. a finance company leveraging OpenAI’s GPT-5.6 for a customer-facing chatbot, have.

 The EU AI Act differentiates GPAI models based on their risk levels: systemic or non-systemic.
 This distinction is crucial as it dictates the regulatory scrutiny and obligations required from model providers, with systemic risk model providers facing heightened requirements.

-A GPAI model is deemed a systemic risk if it demonstrates “high capabilities”, i.e. the cumulative amount of the computing power used for its training is above 10^25 floating point operations per second (FLOPS).
+A GPAI model is deemed a systemic risk if it demonstrates “high impact capabilities”, i.e. the cumulative amount of the computing power used for its training is above 10^25 floating point operations (FLOPs).

 Additionally, the European Commission may designate a GPAI model as having systemic risk based on various factors, such as the model's complexity of parameters, its input/output modalities, or its reach among businesses and consumers (refer to Annex XIII of the AI Act).